Editor-in-Chief: Ibraheem O. Alimi

 Editor-in-Chief: Alexandra Ha

-Alexandra Ha is the senior editor, managing the overall editorial and publication activities of the JMRT.
-Alexandra is a PhD student in the Department of Management at Smith School of Business, Queen's University.
+Alexandra Ha is the Editor-in-Chief and Founder of JMRT.
+Alexandra was a PhD student in the Department of Management at Smith School of Business, Queen's University.
 She received her Bachelor of Arts in psychology at Brock University where she studied prejudice and intergroup behaviours, and a Master's degree in psychology at Trent University where she studied emotional intelligence and bullying victimization in adolescents.
-Her long-term goal is to secure a tenure-track professor position in Business Management at a research university.
+Her mission is to bring research insights to industry applications through consulting.
 Prior to leading the editorial team for the JMRT, she was the president of Trent Graduate Students’ Association (TGSA) for the 2016-17 term.

 Managing Editor: Dr. Anna Kisiala